YiNNx/cmd-wrapped/README.md

    cargo run
    # or for any specific year
    cargo run -- 2022
+   # or for any specific (supported) shell # bash or zsh now
+   cargo run -- -s zsh
    ```

 2. Download from [Release](https://github.com/YiNNx/cmd-wrapped/releases/latest), unzip and run the binary file in the terminal: